-Based on our review procedures performed, nothing has come to our attention that would cause us to conclude that, in all material respects, the CR disclosures as listed in the section ‘Reporting guidelines’ on pages Reporting guidelines and Performance indicators, do not provide a reliable and adequate presentation of the CR policy of Schiphol Group or of the activities, events and performance of the organisation relating to CR during the reporting period 2012, in accordance with Schiphol Group’s reporting criteria.
+Based on our review procedures performed, nothing has come to our attention that would cause us to conclude that, in al material respects, the CR information within the scope of our examination, as explained in paragraph ‘Reporting Guidelines’ on pages 118 and 119, do not provide a reliable and adequate presentation of the CR policy of Schiphol Group, the related operational management, events and performance in the reporting period, in accordance with Schiphol group’s reporting criteria.

 PricewaterhouseCoopers Accountants N.V.